karan-patil19/Behance-Clone-Landing-Page/README.md

 # I compled total Three task including one bonus task

 ###  Search with Autocompletion
--A search bar at the top of the page allows users to type a keyword.
+- A search bar at the top of the page allows users to type a keyword.
--The application provides autocomplete suggestions at the user types.
+- The application provides autocomplete suggestions at the user types.

 ### Sort by Category
 - A category dropdown menu allows user to sort projects by different categories.